Museum of Arts & Sciences History

 - The Abraham and Dorothy Frischer Sculpture Garden is a 2.5 acre exhibit which holds works by major contemporary sculptors.

 - The 24,000 square-foot Root Wing opened in October 2001 and houses the Root Family Museum which encompasses 20th century American culture and technological artifacts relating to the history of Coca-Cola.
 The Root Family Museum also contains a Train Station that includes two rail cars and a railroad exhibit that gives great insight into the lives of early American industrialists.
-The newly interpreted Train Station re-opened in November 2014.

 - The Kim A. Klancke, M.D. and Marsha L. Klancke Environmental Education Complex in Tuscawilla Preserve opened in Spring 2005.
 Nature trails throughout the 90-acre preserve in adjacent Tuscawilla Park are mainted by MOAS.